Bruno Lage: 2021–22: First season and defensive record

 Lage got his first league win at the fourth attempt, a 2–0 win against Watford at Vicarage Road on 11 September.
 It took until Lage's fourth league game at home to record a win, a 2–1 success against Newcastle United on 2 October, with both Wolves strikes coming from Hwang Hee-chan.
-In the following game, Lage's team recorded their third successive victory by defeating local rivals Aston Villa 3-2 at Villa Park.
-Wolves had been 2-0 down in the 80th minute and became just the third team in Premier League history to a win a match after being two goals behind with ten minutes left of the match.
+In the following game, Lage's team recorded their third successive victory by defeating local rivals Aston Villa 3–2 at Villa Park.
+Wolves had been 2–0 down in the 80th minute and became just the third team in Premier League history to win a match after being two goals behind with ten minutes left of the match.
 Lage also equalled the club record of leading the side to three successive away victories in the Premier League.
 Wolves came close to winning four successive top-flight matches for the first time since 1972 in their next game, but conceded an injury-time penalty against Leeds United.

-In the January transfer window Lage made one new signing, bringing in Portuguese winger Chiquinho.
+In the January transfer window, Lage made one new signing, bringing in Portuguese winger Chiquinho.
 The loan transfer of Hwang Hee-chan was also made permanent.
-Lage won the Premier League Manager of the Month award for January after winning all three fixtures that month: 1-0 away at Manchester United, 2-1 at Brentford, and a 3-1 home win against Southampton.

-Lage's FA Cup run ended in the fourth round with Wolves losing 1-0 at home to fellow Premier League side Norwich City, having defeated Sheffield United 3-0 in the third round.
+Lage won the Premier League Manager of the Month award for January, after winning all three fixtures that month: 1–0 away at Manchester United, 2–1 at Brentford and a 3–1 home win against Southampton.
+Lage's FA Cup run ended in the fourth round, with Wolves losing 1–0 at home to fellow Premier League side Norwich City, having defeated Sheffield United 3–0 in the third round.

 A strong run over the winter months led to praise for what Lage had achieved in his time at Wolves with limited backing in the transfer market, and he was credited with getting an improvement out of younger players such as Rayan Aït-Nouri and Max Kilman.
-A 2-1 win against Leicester City on 20 February brought Wolves up to seventh place, with Wolves being tipped to battle for a place in European competition for the following season.
+A 2–1 win against Leicester City on 20 February brought Wolves up to seventh place, with Wolves being tipped to battle for a place in European competition for the following season.
 Wolves were just six points behind fourth place and with two games in hand, leading to suggestions that Lage might lead his team to the Champions League places.
-From the fourth round of games Lage's team had taken 40 points from 21 games, the 4th-best total in the league.
+From the fourth round of games, Lage's team had taken 40 points from 21 games, the fourth-best total in the league.
 However, a late defeat away to fellow European challengers Arsenal in the next game caused Wolves to fall behind in the race for continental competition.
-Wolves had led until the 82nd minute thanks to a goal from Hwang Hee-chan but would go on to lose the match in injury-time.
-In a 2-0 home defeat to Crystal Palace, Lage subbed off young defender Ki-Jana Hoever after just twenty-five minutes with a suspected injury, remarking that "I don’t waste time who guys who don’t work hard."
+Wolves had led until the 82nd minute, thanks to a goal from Hwang Hee-chan, but would go on to lose the match in injury time.
+In a 2–0 home defeat to Crystal Palace, Lage subbed off young defender Ki-Jana Hoever after just twenty-five minutes with a suspected injury, remarking: "I don’t waste time who guys who don’t work hard."